tconlon/dl_irrigation_prediction/README.md

 # dl_irrigation_prediction
-Predicting irrigation presence using the Descartes Labs platform
+Predicting irrigation presence using the Descartes Labs platform.

+THIS IS A TEST.